15 Best Work From Home Jobs in 2023

 Source: meltwater.com

-As the name implies, a social media manager manages and represents a company across all social media platforms.
+A social media manager manages and represents a company across all social media platforms.

 While their goals range from increasing traffic to the company’s website to spreading brand awareness, they respond to comments and also create content.
-Basically, a social media manager enhances the company’s online presence through their expertise.
+Ultimately, a social media manager enhances the company’s online presence through their expertise.

 Because online marketing is essential in almost all companies nowadays to get new customers, there’s an increase in the need for social management.